The Agency Model Is Broken. Here’s What Works Instead.

 • talent churn is too high

-The old model optimizes for throughput.
+The old model optimizes throughput.

 Modern products need stewardship.

-It's broken because projects are the wrong unit of value.
+It is broken because projects are the wrong unit of value.

 Everything else is noise.